znsio/specmatic-documentation/documentation/continuous_integration.md

 ### Github Actions

 * Setup a [Personal Access Token in Github](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with "Read" access for contents on your Central Contract Repository (we recommend using [fine grained tokens](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/))
-* Add this a PAT as a [repo secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) in your repository where Specmatic Contract Test / and or Service Virtualisation is used.
+* Add this PAT as a [repo secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) in your repository where Specmatic Contract Test / and or Service Virtualisation is used.
 Example: `CENTRAL_CONTRACT_REPO_ACCESS_TOKEN=<your PAT>`
 * In your Github workflow file, for steps involving Specmatic Contract Test and / or Service Virtualisation, setup env variable `PERSONAL_ACCESS_TOKEN` and set its value to the secret that we added above.
 Example: ```PERSONAL_ACCESS_TOKEN: {% raw %}${{ secrets.CENTRAL_CONTRACT_REPO_ACCESS_TOKEN }}{% endraw %}```.
 Here is a complete snippet.

 ```yaml